ln2t/cvrmap/README.md

-# Important Notice:

-Still in active development!
-More info to come soon (expected Q2 2023).

 # About

 CVRmap is an opensource (license AGPLv3) software to compute maps of Cerebro-Vascular Reactivity (CVR).

-The software is compatible with the Brain Imagning Data Structure standard for applications.
+The software is compatible with the Brain Imagning Data Structure (BIDS) standard for applications.

 The paper describing the toolbox will be pulished soon, together with more documentation about the pipeline.